imweb/sublime-js-snippets/README.md

 ## description

-This is a JavaScript Snippets package for [IMWeb team](https://github.com/imweb), it unifies the js snippets for IMWeb team.
+This is a JavaScript Snippets package for [IMWeb team](https://github.com/imweb), it unifies the js snippets for IMWeb team.<br>
 The snippets of this package make a standard list in [Code Guide of IMWeb team](http://imweb.github.io/CodeGuide/#snippets)

 ## Install